JuliaRegistries/CompatHelper.jl/README.md

 If any of those situations apply to you, then you will need to set up an SSH deploy key for CompatHelper.
 Once you have set up an SSH deploy key for CompatHelper, the pull requests that CompatHelper opens will trigger all of the usual GitHub Actions.

+If none of those situations apply to you, then you don't need to set up an SSH deploy key for CompatHelper.

 #### 1.2.2.
 Instructions for setting up the SSH deploy key

 It is easy to set up an SSH deploy key for CompatHelper.
 Here are the instructions: